 - 2 c. roasted chicken

 - 4 c. winter greens, such as kale, swiss chard, or spinach, shredded or coarsely chopped

-Prepare the vinaigrette.
+- Prepare the blood orange vinaigrette.
 Place all ingredients into a blender and blend until completely incorporated and the citrus rind is pulverized.
 Strain through a fine mesh strainer to remove any large bits of rind.

 - Toss the roasted chicken, carrot, celery, radishes, pecans, red onion and pomegranate seeds together in a large bowl.
-Dress with the blood orange vinaigrette and toss again.
+Dress with half the blood orange vinaigrette and toss again.

-Arrange the greens on 4 dinner plates and top each plate with 1/4 of the chicken salad.
+- Arrange the greens on 4 dinner plates and top each plate with ¼ of the chicken salad.
 Serve with additional blood orange vinaigrette on the side.

 Disclaimer: This post contains an affiliate link, which means we receive a small commission if you make a purchase using this link.